Omnia-97/dr_scan_project_graduation/README.md

 # 🩺 Dr Scan
-**DR Scan** is a Flutter-based mobile application designed to revolutionize the way patients interact with their medical test results
+**DR Scan** is a cutting-edge Flutter app revolutionizing patient interaction with medical test results.
+It empowers users to interpret health data independently, minimizing reliance on immediate medical consultations.
+The app aims to democratize healthcare access, offering a seamless user experience for monitoring and managing health effectively. 💡

 ## Table of Contents 📜
 - [Features](#features) 🚀